 Help in Bereavement

-Volunteers offer support for as long as it is needed; they aim to help the bereaved person reach a point where they can pick up the pieces and resume normal contact with the outside world.
-In addition to the listening service, visitors can be of practical help to the bereaved, assisting with practicalities, or encouraging them to join local clubs and groups.
+Volunteers offer support for as long as it is needed; aiming to help the bereaved person reach a point where they can pick up the pieces and resume normal contact with the outside world.
+In addition to this listening service, visitors can be of practical help to the bereaved, assisting with practicalities, or encouraging them to join local clubs and groups.

 Volunteers are available to talk on the telephone as well as offer home visits.

-Compass Counselling offer the chance to talk things through with a trained counsellor or psychotherapist, across the Lymington and New Forest area.
-This can aid you to come to terms with and manage difficulties you may be feeling as the result of the loss of a loved one.
-The counselling sessions cost £45 each.
-However Compass is a charity and can provide financial assistance to those who may struggle to pay.
+Compass Counselling offer the chance to talk things through with a trained counsellor or psychotherapist across the Lymington and New Forest area.
+This can aid you in coming to terms with or managing the difficulties you may be feeling as the result of the loss of a loved one.
+Their counselling sessions can be offered in their premises at Compass House, or over Zoom for those who might struggle or not wish to travel.

 Winchester Bereavement Support